ibm-cloud-docs/apiconnect/ri-mng-users.md

       - In the "Service Instance" list, select the name of the provider organization where you want to apply the access policy.

       The new access group applies only to the specified provider organization.
-Mapping the policy directly to a provider organization ensures that you don't accidentally grant users a wider range of permissions to the Reserved service.
+Mapping the policy directly to a provider organization ensures that you don't accidentally grant users a wider range of permissions to the Reserved instance.

    e.
 Select the roles that you want to assign to the members of this access group.